Microsoft Teams Integration

 Auto-create Google Meet rooms for every booked meeting.
 Attendees receive the meeting link in their confirmation email.

-Technical Product Builder & AI Developer
+Software Engineer & AI Developer

 By the end of this guide, every confirmed booking will automatically create a Google Meet room and include the video link in confirmation emails sent to both you and the attendee.
 No manual room setup is required at any point.